How Can You Ship a Car to Turkey?

 You have two options to ship your vehicle to Turkey.
 The first one is you can come in your car.
 The other one is someone can transfer it for you or a proxy of you can bring it to Turkey on your behalf.

 In 2021, more than 30 million foreigners visited Turkey.
 This number was two times higher than the previous year.
-Many of them used public transport and the other transportation facilities such as bus, train, fly.
+Many of them used public transport and other transportation facilities such as buses, high-speed trains, or planes.

 However, traveling with a personal vehicle is more comfortable and enjoyable.
 If you want to travel to Turkey in your car, we have prepared a guidebook to inform you about how can you bring your car to Turkey.